 Master of Arts in German

-There are hundreds of German companies in Michigan and throughout the Midwest, including Mercedes Benz, Detroit Diesel, Daimler, Thyssen, and BASF.
+There are hundreds of German companies in Michigan and throughout the Midwest, including Mercedes Benz, Detroit Diesel, Daimler, Thyssen BASF.
 The deep research and language skills acquired in an M.A. program can help you secure an excellent job in Detroit or globally.

-Our master of arts in German provides advanced training in language, literature, and culture.
-Students who complete the program gain skills in translation, textual analysis, and intercultural competency.
+Our Master of Arts in German provides advanced training in language, literature culture.
+Students who complete the program gain skills in translation, textual analysis intercultural competency.
 Applicants must demonstrate competency in German.

 Previous graduates of our program hold a variety of high school and college-level teaching positions, have gone on to receive a Ph.D. at Wayne State and other universities.
 Our graduates have obtained employment in the automotive industry and with other private-sector employers.